-Treatment is the same as that for trigeminal neuralgia (see Trigeminal Neuralgia : Treatment).
+Treatment of glossopharyngeal neuralgia is the same as that for trigeminal neuralgia.
 If oral drugs are ineffective, local anesthetics can provide relief.
 For example, topical cocaine applied to the pharynx may provide temporary relief, and surgery to decompress the nerve from a pulsating artery may be necessary.
 If pain is restricted to the pharynx, surgery can be restricted to the extracranial part of the nerve.
 If pain is widespread, surgery must involve the intracranial part of the nerve.

 Drug NameSelect Trade